 John was one of the 12 original disciples of Jesus.
 He was the brother of James and they had the nickname "Sons of Thunder" (Mark 3:17).
-His life apparently changed radically because he transitioned from being characterized by "Thunder" to becoming the "Apostle of Love."
-The theme of love is prominent in his writings.
-Also, he was known for being the closest to Jesus of all the disciples.
-He was called the disciple whom Jesus loved (John 21:20, 24).
-John authored five books in the New Testament-the Gospel of John, 1st, 2nd, and 3rd John, and the book of Revelation.
+John experienced a radical life change and transitioned from being characterized by "Thunder" to becoming the "Apostle of Love."
+The theme of love is prominent in John's writings.
+Of all the disciples, John was known for being the closest to Jesus and was called the disciple whom Jesus loved (John 21:20, 24).
+John authored five books in the New Testament: the Gospel of John, First, Second, and Third John, and the Book of Revelation.

-John's name is not mentioned in the epistle but the writing style, words, and expressions used in the letter are closely similar to the Gospel of John.
+John's name is not mentioned in the epistle, but the writing style, words, and expressions used in the letter are closely similar to the Gospel of John.
 Also, the early church always attributed the epistle to the Apostle John.